null

 Are Scorpions Poisonous?

-How to Control Scorpions
+How to Get Rid of Scorpions

-There are several Ortho® Home Defense® products available that can help protect your home, yard, and your peace of mind.
-If scorpions have entered your home, use Ortho® Home Defense® Ant, Roach & Spider Killer2 (which also controls scorpions) to kill the ones you see.
+There are several Ortho® products available that can help protect your home, yard, and your peace of mind.
+Inside your home, use Ortho® Home Defense® Insect Killer for Indoor & Perimeter₂ with Comfort Wand to kill the scorpions you see.
 To control scorpions in your yard, use Ortho® Bugclear™ Lawn Insect Killer1 to treat scorpions hiding in your landscape.

-How to Prevent Scorpion Problems
+How to Prevent Scorpions from Getting Inside

 The best way to protect your home from scorpions is to prevent them from coming inside in the first place.
-Create a barrier by applying Ortho® Home Defense® Insect Killer for Indoor & Perimeter2 around doors, windows, other entry points, and around the perimeter of your home.
+Create a barrier by applying Ortho® Home Defense® Insect Killer for Indoor & Perimeter₂ with Comfort Wand around doors, windows, other entry points, and around the perimeter of your home.
 Then take these additional steps to help keep scorpions away from your yard and out of your home:

 • Seal all cracks you find in your home's foundation or siding.